GitauHarrison/notes/linode/deploy_on_linode.md

 I have added a few other configurations which are self-explanatory.
 The application will automatically start when the server is started, it will auto-restart in the event the application crashes.
 I have also provided a few log files for the application.

-I will need to create the log files set above.
+I need to save the file above before creating the log files.

 ```python
 (venv)gitauharrison@bolderlearner:~/somasoma-eLearning-app$ sudo mkdir -p var/log/somasoma_elearning